Are the in person events point to point?

 Are there starting waves?

-Yes!
-If you are participating in the 55 km with pack, 55 km lite, or the 31 km tour, you will need to select an appropriate wave in which to start.
-There will be three start waves; 9:00 am, 9:15, and 9:30; based on skier speed instead of event selection.
-Read this Waves document to choose your appropriate wave start.
+Yes, you will need to select an appropriate wave in which to start.
+Read this wave document to choose your appropriate wave start.

 Can I change the event I’m skiing?